 Tummy Tuck Candidates

-Tummy tuck candidates should be close to their ideal body weight because this procedure is not intended for weight loss.
+Tummy tuck candidates should be close to their ideal body weight because this procedure is not intended for weight reduction.
 Women and men with excess fatty tissue, inelastic skin, and abdominal wall weakness are ideal candidates for abdominoplasty.
 Common reasons for choosing this procedure include:

 - Pregnancy: Women who have had children can develop abdominal wall laxity, known as diastasis, when the abdominal wall is stretched by the developing baby.
 After childbirth, for many women the abdominal wall remains stretched and does not return to its pre‐pregnancy tightness, even with targeted exercise and dieting.

-- Significant weight loss: Men and women who have lost large amounts of weight or have had multiple abdominal surgeries are often left with extra skin and a belly bulge.
+- Significant weight changes: Men and women who have lost large amounts of weight or have had multiple abdominal surgeries are often left with extra skin and a belly bulge.
 Excess fat can accentuate this lower abdominal fullness.

 When you visit Dr. Beckenstein for your consultation, he will perform a physical exam, talk with you about your concerns, and educate you about your options.
 He will then develop a surgical plan to fit your needs and aesthetic goals.
 Dr. Beckenstein informs all his patients during their consultations that a tummy tuck is one of his favorite procedures to perform because, as his patients have said, “the improvements are so dramatic.”
 An abdominoplasty can significantly transform both your look and your life.